 Charlie Sifford was a pioneer in the world of golf, helping to dismantle the “Caucasian-only clause” and opened the game of golf to generations of Black golfers.

 Charlie Luther Sifford was born on June 2, 1922 in Charlotte, North Carolina, the son of a factory worker.
 As a youth, he worked as a caddie at the Carolina Country Club in Charlotte.
 He earned 60 cents per day and gave 50 cents to his mother to help out with household expenses (he used the remaining dime to purchase cigars, his trademark over his career).
 While working as a caddie, he was given tips and guidance by a local white pro named Clayton Heafner.
 As a teenager, he became so adept at his golf game that on Mondays, when caddies were allowed to play the course, he was able to break par.
-Despite his talent and success, not everyone was please to see a young Black kid navigating the golf course.
-At the age of 17 he moved to Philadelphia, Pennsylvania where he began to play against the areas top Black golfers.
+Despite his talent and success, not everyone was pleased to see a young Black kid navigating the golf course.
+At the age of 17 he moved to Philadelphia, Pennsylvania where he began to play against the area’s top Black golfers.
 “A drunk began calling me names and saying things about my mother,” he remembered.
 “I picked up a Coca-Cola bottle and hit him upside the head.
 That’s when I left North Carolina.
 I took a freight [train] to Philly with another caddie, Walter Fergus.
 No plans.
 Just get out of town.”

-When he returned for serving in the segregated Army in the Battle of Okinawa during World War II, he decided to make a career of golf.
+When he returned from serving in the segregated Army in the Battle of Okinawa during World War II, he decided to make a career of golf.
 He met Baseball Hall of Famer Jackie Robinson in 1947, very soon after Jackie had broken the Major League Baseball color line.
 When he related to Robinson his dream of playing at the highest level of golf, Jackie cautioned him not to be a quitter.
 He warned him of the hostility he would face, intruding on the sacred grounds of a white man’s sport.
 “Above all,” Robinson warned him, “you can’t be going after these people who call you names with a golf club.
 If you do that, you’ll ruin it for all of the black players to come.”

 In 1948, Sifford sought to compete as a professional, but with the existing social norms, he was not allowed to play against white competition and was instead relegated to competing against other Blacks.
 Standing 5 feet 8 inches and weighing 185 pounds, he excelled in the Black-only tournaments, winning the United Golf Association’s National Negro Open six times.
 The UGA was created by a group of Black professional golfers and Sifford was its most prolific champion, winning the Open five years in a row.

 In his 1992 autobiography, “Just Let Me Play,” Sifford relates a story which demonstrates just how significant the barriers were that Black golfers faced.
 On December 7, 1955, Dr. George Simkins, Phillip Cooke, Leonidas Wolfe, Samuel Murray, Joseph Sturdivant and Elijah Herring paid the 75 cent fee to play nine holes of golf at the Gillespie Park public course in Greensboro, North Carolina.
 Five of them were arrested and charged with trespassing on private property even though the course was owned by the City of Greensboro.
 The case went all the way up to the United States Supreme Court which ruled against the golfers.
-When lower courts ultimately ruled that a public course had to be open to all golfer, the City of Greensboro leased the course to a private company which invoked rules restricting Blacks from playing.
+When lower courts ultimately ruled that a public course had to be open to all golfers, the City of Greensboro leased the course to a private company which invoked rules restricting Blacks from playing.
 Across the country, numerous other cities followed suit in order to keep Blacks off of their courses.

 In 1957, Charlie competed in the Long Beach Open, a tournament that sported many of the top PGA stars.
 Surprising everybody, Sifford won the tournament by one stroke in a playoff and received a winner’s check for $11.500.00.
 While the Long Beach Open was not an official PGA tournament, it was PGA-sanctioned event.
 Sifford, thus demonstrated that he could not only compete at the highest level, but also that he could win.
 This put pressure on the PGA, eliminating the facade that Blacks were not on par with white players and forced the PGA to admit that their Caucasian rule was purely racist in nature.
 Sifford had come to meet Stanley Mosk, the state attorney general for the state of California.
 Mosk demanded the PGA to explain why Sifford, a resident of the state was being barred from competing in tournaments within in the state or from becoming a PGA member for any reason other than racial bias.
 Due to Mosk’s pressure (including the threat to bar PGA tournaments from taking place at public courses in California), the PGA named Charlie an approved PGA tournament player in 1960.
 In November of 1961, the PGA would officially drop its “Caucasian-only clause” and Sifford was a granted a full PGA membership.